codershridharnaidu/Portfolio/README.md

 This is my personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 It showcases my projects, skills, and contact information.
-On click ont he About me U will get detailed information.
+On click on the About me U will get detailed information.

 ---